OHDSI/TheBookOfOhdsi/StandardizedVocabularies.md

 Mapping of concepts is another central feature of the OMOP Standardized Vocabularies provided for free and supporting the efforts of the community conducting Network Studies.
 Mapping relationships are derived from external sources or maintained manually by the Vocabulary Team.
 This means they are not perfect.
 If you find wrong or objectionable mapping relationships it is crucial that you report and help improve the process through a [Forums](https://forums.ohdsi.org) or [CDM issue](https://github.com/OHDSI/CommonDataModel/issues) post.

-A more detailed description of mapping conventions can be found in the OHDSI Wiki[^vocabMappingUrl].
+A more detailed description of mapping conventions can be found in the OHDSI Wiki.[^vocabMappingUrl]

 [^vocabMappingUrl]: https://www.ohdsi.org/web/wiki/doku.php?id=documentation:vocabulary:mapping